lkodinsson/MARS/Basic/GMG.md

 Whenever you need to roll for a group of creatures you can either take the given rating for that roll, then adjust it plus or minus 1 until you have provided a roll for each creature, or you can roll then do the same.
 For example: You have a group of creatures that all need an initiative roll, so you roll their initiative and get a value of 6.
 You can then assign them values of 4, 5, 6, 7, and 8 as their rolls.

-Advantage and disadvantage on rolls can also be approximated.
-For the first degree of advantage or disadvantage, add or subtract, respectively, a number equal to the amount of dice.
-For each additional degree, add or subtract that many reduced by 1, until you are only left adjusting by 1.
-For example: if you would roll 3 dice for a creature's skill check, but they have advantage, add 3.
-If that creature had triple advantage, add 3+2+1, for a total of 6.
-If that creature only rolled 2 dice, instead add 2+1+1, for a total of 5.
+Advantage and disadvantage on rolls can also be approximated: add a bonus or penalty equal to the number of dice they would have rolled.

 ### Challenge Rating (CR)

+THIS IS LIKELY TO BE REPLACED WITH SOMETHING MUCH SIMPLER

 This stat is represented by a single number.
 This number is a comparative value between the combat effectiveness of a creature and the combat effectiveness of a character.
 Newly created characters are expected to be rated at a challenge rating of 1 to 2, with much more experienced characters reaching as high as 20.